- Explain real GDP, recessionary gaps, and inflationary gaps

 - Analyze the factors that determine government spending and net exports

 The Keynesian perspective focuses on aggregate demand.
 The idea is simple: firms produce output only if they expect it to sell.
-Thus, while the availability of the factors of production determines a nation’s potential GDP, the amount of goods and services actually being sold, known as real GDP, depends on how much demand exists across the economy.
-This point is illustrated in Figure 12.3.
+Thus, while the availability of the factors of production determines a nation’s potential GDP, the amount of goods and services that actually sell, known as real GDP, depends on how much demand exists across the economy.
+Figure 12.3 illustrates this point.

-In the same way (though not shown in the figure), if AD increases, the economy could experience an inflationary gap, where demand is attempting to push the economy past potential output.
-As a consequence, the economy experiences inflation.
+In the same way (although we do not show it in the figure), if AD increases, the economy could experience an inflationary gap, where demand is attempting to push the economy past potential output.
+Consequently, the economy experiences inflation.
 The key policy implication for either situation is that government needs to step in and close the gap, increasing spending during recessions and decreasing spending during booms to return aggregate demand to match potential output.

 Recall from The Aggregate Supply-Aggregate Demand Model that aggregate demand is total spending, economy-wide, on domestic goods and services.
 (Aggregate demand (AD) is actually what economists call total planned expenditure.
 Read the appendix on The Expenditure-Output Model for more on this.)
 You may also remember that aggregate demand is the sum of four components: consumption expenditure, investment expenditure, government spending, and spending on net exports (exports minus imports).
 In the following sections, we will examine each component through the Keynesian perspective.